SH801/haselwimmer/TESTREADME.md

 http://mrbool.com/how-to-use-json-to-parse-data-into-android-application/28944#ixzz33HP5lE46

 ### BootCompleted.java
-'BootCompleted' class responds to 'android.intent.action.BOOT\_COMPLETE' intent.
+The 'BootCompleted' class responds to 'android.intent.action.BOOT\_COMPLETE' intent.
 We respond to BOOT\_COMPLETE intent in order to start 'Core' service on startup.
 'Core' handles all global variables and must be loaded first.

 ### Card.java
-'Card' activity manages Mifare 4K card scanning and processing.
+The 'Card' activity manages Mifare 4K card scanning and processing.
 A decrypted card key will typically be used to read the sectors off the card.
 If card information is missing, the class/activity can call a web service to look up card information based on the card's id.

 The activity is activated after 'android.nfc.action.TECH\_DISCOVERED' intent and typically results in keys being sent to a local or remote device during